 Although luxurious to the touch and the eye, not everything in Peffer’s store costs a small fortune.
 “The average price for most of the household items, I think, is around $35,” she says.
 “There’s stuff in here that’s as low as $5.
 I wanted mostly everything to be easily accessible, affordable, and to show my great love for Shelter Island.”

 Immediately speaking to that last point is Peffer’s efforts to display local artists’ works along with her impressive roster of world-renowned designers.
-She’s carefully curated experience the paintings, drawings, pottery, photography, textiles and sculpture of a plethora of artists.
+She’s carefully curated an experience of paintings, drawings, pottery, photography, textiles and sculpture from a plethora of artists.
 Among them are Lora Lomuscio, Alex Bilu, Logan Rubin, Natan Moss and Luciana Calvacanti.

 Already, Peffer says they’ve outgrown the small office behind the store on Bridge Street, noting they just signed a lease for the space across from the school that was formerly inhabited by another esteemed designer on the island, Fred Bernstein.
 “We will be full design/build studio, which means we will be doing interior design, home construction and landscape design, all under our umbrella,” she says.
 Excited to be growing, Peffer adds that she’s thrilled her new company home is in the town’s center, at the core of the community.